 - 2.1.
-The Council's Anti-Fraud, Bribery and Corruption Framework, contains the Council's policy and strategy for dealing with fraud, both within the Council and against it. - 2.2.
+The Council's Anti-Fraud, Bribery and Corruption Framework, contains the Council's policy and strategy for dealing with fraud, both within the Council and against it.
+This framework was last approved by the Audit Committee in April 2021. - 2.2.
 This report and the assessment of risks it contains, have been rated in line with the Council's Risk Management Policy and Procedure.